bluecrayon52/eks-multi-account-spire/README.md

 ...
 ```
 The certificate section under tls specifies the Envoy Secret Discovery Service ([SDS](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret)) secret name, which in this case is the SPIFFE ID that was assigned to the workload.
-The validation section specifies the trust domain, which is the AWS App Mesh service mesh created and shared earlier (**am-multi-account-mesh**).
+The validation section includes the SPIFFE ID of the trust domain, which is the AWS App Mesh service mesh created earlier (**am-multi-account-mesh**), and a list of  SPIFFE IDs associated with trusted services that are used as subject alternative name matchers for verifying presented certificates.

 Now deploy the backend Kubernetes resources that the virtual nodes point to:
 ```bash
 kubectl apply -f eks-multi-account-spire/yelb/resources_backend.yaml
 ```
-Before deploying the frontend virtual node and virtual service for the yelb-ui service, run the following helper script to retrieve the ARN of the yelb-appserver virtual service from the backend EKS cluster and create an updated version of the yelb-ui virtual node spec file (*yelb-ui-final.yaml*) containing that ARN as a reference.
+Before deploying the frontend virtual node and virtual service for the yelb-ui service, run the following helper script to retrieve the ARN of the yelb-appserver virtual service from the backend EKS cluster and create an updated version of the yelb-ui virtual node spec file (**yelb-ui-final.yaml**) containing that ARN as a reference.
 ```bash
 kubectl config use-context $FRONT_CXT